peasead/elastic-container/README.md

 ### Staging

+Staging the container images will:
-Download container images, but not start them.
+- download all container images to your local system, but will not start them

 ```
 $ ./elastic-container.sh stage